SHIELDING YOU

 Florida Rules of Criminal Procedure 3.800 (b) allow us to point out mistakes like a sentence that isn’t permitted under the law or an incorrect credit for jail time already served.
 As part of your post-conviction defense, our attorneys will scrutinize your sentence in great detail to ensure the judge followed the law and isn’t holding you longer than allowed because of a math mistake.

-Sentence Reduction Based on Other Factors
+Sentence Reduction Based On Other Factors

 Florida Criminal Procedure Rule 3.800 (c) allows us to ask the court to reduce or modify your sentence based on factors other than mistakes in applying the law.
 We can argue that the judge should have given you a sentence at the lower end of the range if they had that discretion.
 We can also point out factors such as the effects of your sentence on your family as a reason for the modification.